China considering replacing central bank head: WSJ

 Zhou, who has led the central bank for the world’s second-largest economy since 2002, has been the architect of broad financial reforms that have spawned fledgling capital markets, liberalized some interest rates and broken the peg between China’s yuan and the U.S. dollar.

-Christian Lundblad, professor of finance at the University of North Carolina at Chapel Hill, said if Zhou left it would increase uncertainty about whether China wanted to slow the pace of reforms designed to open the economy.
+Christian Lundblad, professor of finance at the University of North Carolina at Chapel Hill, said Zhou leaving would increase uncertainty about whether China wanted to slow the pace of reforms designed to open the economy.

 Zhou was reappointed as the PBOC chief in March 2013, although he had already reached the normal retirement age of 65 for cabinet-ranked Chinese officials.

-China’s economy has stumbled in recent months and is at risk of falling short of the government’s 7.5 percent growth target, raising investor expectations that policymakers would further loosen fiscal and monetary policy to stoke growth.
+China’s economy has stumbled in recent months.
+It is at risk of falling short of the government’s 7.5 percent growth target, raising investor expectations that policymakers would further loosen fiscal and monetary policy to stoke growth.

 However, senior leaders, including Premier Li Keqiang, have publicly ruled out any dramatic policy easing, saying China cannot always depend on easy credit to lift its economy.
 Instead, he said authorities would only make “targeted” adjustments in the economy as needed.